unprosaiclabyrinth/Theseus/README.md

 ```zsh
 make mra
 ```
-A custom implementation of the agent function can be run using:-
+A custom implementation of the agent function can be run using (**note: if proper protocol or formatting is not followed, or the custom AgentFunction results in an error, the custom run could lead to junk backup files in the `src/java` directory, or could break the `sra` and `mra` targets altogether**):-
 ```zsh
 make run
 ```
-**Note: If proper protocol or formatting is not followed, a custom run could lead to junk backup files in the `src/java` directory, or could break the `sra` and `mra` targets altogether.**

 The project was tested using:-

 + **Scala Version:** 3.6.3